NFT-DAO/nft-dao.org/README.md

 ## Author's notes

 We should make this repo public so the public may use the issues feature to send proposals of changes and improvements

+This repo is integrated with NFT-DAO's slack channel #nft-dao-dot-org, notifications are sent to the channel for issues, pulls, commits, releases and deployments.
+For more information (https://github.com/integrations/slack)